beauzone/Traidient/docs/stock_screener_guidelines.md

 - Handle input parameters and errors gracefully
 - Return results in the specified JSON format with a 'matches' key

-**IMPORTANT:** The platform specifically looks for a global function named `screen_stocks` that accepts a dictionary of dataframes.
+**IMPORTANT:** The platform specifically looks for a global function named `screen_stocks` that accepts a dictionary of symbols.
 This is the function that will be called by the system, not `run_screener`.

+### 1.1 New Execution System

+Our updated Python execution system now uses special markers to reliably extract results:
+- Results are extracted from the output using `RESULT_JSON_START` and `RESULT_JSON_END` markers
+- Any print statements or logging will be captured but won't interfere with result extraction
+- The system properly handles errors and exceptions, wrapping them in the response
+- All print statements are captured in the execution logs for debugging

 ### 2. Data Source